AliceWonderMiscreations/CacheInterfaceAPCu/README.md

 I *highly* recommend you use that tool in your own code.

-About Alice Wonder Miscreations and GNU/Linux
+About Alice Wonder Miscreations and GNU Linux
 ---------------------------------------------

 I have been using using Linux since [MKLinux DR3](http://mklinux.org/) in 1998.